Search

 • Remove blood or body fluids with absorbent paper towels.
 Dispose according to hospital policy.

-• Clean area and use medical grade disinfectant.
+• Clean the area and use a medical-grade disinfectant.

 How should I handle laboratory specimens?